 - Greece boasts of a strong entrepreneurial tradition

-- The cost of labour in the country is low
+- The cost of labor in the country is low

 - Greece offers an exemption of import duties on goods that are manufactured in the UK